datarootsio/ml-skeleton-py/HOWTO.md

 ## Docker

-Currently you can find two docker files within the project root.
+Currently you can find the following docker files:
 1. `Dockerfile.jupyter` builds an image for running notebooks.
 2. `Dockerfile.api` builds an image for starting an API endpoint.
 3. `Dockerfile.test` builds an image to run all tests in (`make test`).